bioupgrade logo

 aalto.fi/en

-CIC Nanogune (spain)
+CIC bioGUNE (spain)

-Dr. Ylenia Jabalera is a postdoctoral researcher in Prof. Raul Perez-Jimenez’s group at CIC nanoGUNE and is specialized in molecular biology and protein engineering.
+Dr. Ylenia Jabalera is a postdoctoral researcher in Prof. Raul Perez-Jimenez’s group at CIC bioGUNE and is specialized in molecular biology and protein engineering.
 Dr. Jabalera received her Ph.D. from University of Granada, where she developed and characterized new magnetic nanosystems for biotechnological applications.
 In Prof. Raul Perez Jimenez’s group, she works on the design and characterization of ancestral proteins and enzymes for their application in material sciences.

 Alba Fernandez Calvo is a Ph.D. student in Prof. Raul Perez-Jimenez's group.
 She completed her Bachelor's in Molecular and Cellular Biology at University of Glasgow and her Master's in Molecular Nanoscience at Universidad Autonoma de Madrid.
 In Prof. Raul Perez-Jimenez's group, she works on the biophysical characterization of proteins.